Kharwa caste: Beliefs and practices

-Kharwas are Hindu and worship various forms of Devi, including Ambaji, Bhadrakali, Bahuchara and Chamunda in Porbandar.
+Kharwa are Hindu and worship various forms of Devi, including Ambaji, Bhadrakali, Bahuchara and Chamunda in Porbandar.
 Other Mātās worshiped include Samudrī, Sikotarī and Hinglāj.
-In Kutch Khojī, Dilvadī, Mamai, Padmani, Poravel and Veravani Mātās are also worshiped.
+In Kutch Khojī, Dilvadī, Mamai, Padmani, Poravel and Veravali Mātās are also worshiped.
 Dariyalal is another important deity worshipped by Kharwas and other seafaring communities, including Muslim communities.
-The Kharwas of Mandvi tend to be Vaishnavs, while those of Somnath and Veraval are Shaivites.
+The Kharwas of Mandvi tend to be Vaishnavs, while those of Veraval are Shaivites.

 Festivals

 Like other marine communities, Kharwas celebrate the opening of the seafaring season, after the passage of the Monsoon on Narial Purnima which falls on the full moon in the month of Śravaṇ.
 Various offerings, including flowers, coconuts and incense sticks are offered to the deity of the sea, Samudra.
 Shravan Purnnima is celebrated with Shiva, Varuna, Marut, Parjanya and Ratnākar are worshiped, with Ganesha to remove any obstacles from their upcoming journeys into the sea.
 On Bhadravi Amavasya, a fair is held to propitiate Shiva.
 A lingam is installed along the coast and as the water level rises around it, it is believed that the spirit of Samudra has entered.
 Another fair is held on the birthday of Dariyalal on the second day of Chaitra, where sweet rice is eaten as prasad.